Double Glueing over Free Exponential: with Measure Theoretic Applications: The Orthogonality Category

 (product $\&$)\\ $X_1 \& X_2 = (\abs{\!
 X_1 \!} \biguplus \abs{\!
 X_2 \!}, \{ x \in \mathbb{R}_+^{\biguplus_i \abs{X_i}} \mid \forall i \, \, \pi_i(x) \in \Po{(X_i)} \} )$, \\ where $\pi_i(x)_a$ is $x_{(i,a)}$. $\Po{(X_1 \& X_2)}$ becomes automatically closed under the bipolar.

 }\end{defn}

-\begin{prop} The two monoidal categories with finite products are isomorphic: $ $. \end{prop} \begin{proof} In the discretisation the symmetry arises $\operatorname{Hom}(\mc{I}, \mc{X}) =\operatorname{Hom}(\mc{X},\mc{I})$, which means that measures and measurable functions become indistinguishable.
-Thus the both inner products are the same, hence so are the objects in the both categories.
-The morphisms of the two categories are identical as the matrices and their products.
-The definitions of monoidal and (finite) products in the both categories are the same. \end{proof} Moreover, $\T{\mc{I}}{\opTsKeromg}$ has the free exponential which is the restriction of that for the whole category $\T{\mc{I}}{\opTsKer}$ in Corollary \ref{corconhold}.
-The free exponential construction of $\opTsKer$ in Section \ref{sect3} and its lifting in Section \ref{sect4} are a continuous generalisation of Crubill\'{e} et al's free exponential for $\Pcoh$ in \cite{Crubille}: To be precise, directly from Proposition \ref{propdisciso}; \begin{cor} The exponentials of $\T{\mc{I}}{\opTsKeromg}$ and of $\Pcoh$ are isomorphic. \end{cor} \begin{proof} By the universality of the free exponential, the free exponential of the former category is isomorphic to that of the latter constructed in \cite{Crubille}. \end{proof} We end this section with making the isomorphism of Corollary \ref{cordisciso} explicit: The following is the exponential of $\T{\mc{I}}{\opTsKeromg}$.
+\begin{prop} The two monoidal categories $\Subomg$ and $\Pcoh$ with cartesian products are isomorphic. \end{prop} \begin{proof} First, the positivly bounded and non-zero conditions on $\Pcoh$ objects is exactly the condition (\ref{nonzeroboun}) imposed for $\Subomg$.
+In the discretisation the symmetry arises $\operatorname{Hom}(\mc{I}, \mc{X}) =\operatorname{Hom}(\mc{X},\mc{I})$, which means that measures and measurable functions become indistinguishable.
+Thus the both inner products are the same, hence so are the objects in the both categories as the double orthogonality and the bipolar define the same notion.
+The morphisms of the two categories are identical as they are the matrices and their products.
+The definitions of monoidal and (finite) products in the both categories are directly observed to be the same. \end{proof}

+Moreover, the free exponential construction of $\opTsKer$ in Section \ref{sect3} and its lifting in Section \ref{sect4} are a two-layered continuous generalisation of Crubill\'{e} et al's free exponential for $\Pcoh$ in \cite{Crubille}: To be precise, directly from Proposition \ref{submonofree} (ii); \begin{cor} The exponentials of $\Subomg$ and of $\Pcoh$ are isomorphic. \end{cor} \begin{proof} By the universality of the free exponential, the free exponential of the former category is isomorphic to that of the latter constructed in \cite{Crubille}. \end{proof} We end this section with making the isomorphism of Corollary \ref{cordisciso} explicit: The following is the exponential of $\T{\mc{I}}{\opTsKeromg}$.

 (exponential on objects) \\ $! \, \msbf{X} = (! \, \mc{X} = \! \underset{k \in \mathbb{N}}{\mathlarger{\&}} \mc{X}^{(k)} , \, (\oble{\msbf{X}}{\infty})_p)$.
-Every generator $\oble{f}{\infty} \Comp \epsilon_\infty \in (\oble{\msbf{X}}{\infty})_p$ is by Remark \ref{instcharlim},
+Every generator $\textstyle \underset{k \in \mathbb{N}}{\bigwith} \, g^{(k)} \in (\oble{\msbf{X}}{\infty})_p$ is by Remark \ref{instcharlim},

 (exponential on morphisms) For any $\kappa: \msbf{Y} \longrightarrow \msbf{X}$ (hence $\kappa : \mc{Y} \longrightarrow \mc{X}$), every $! \, \kappa: ! \, \msbf{Y} \longrightarrow ! \, \msbf{X}$ is by Proposition \ref{actnlim},